 And then I reach the trailhead.
 Walk past the blue-blazed pine into the tunnel of trees, sheltered by a steep, rocky hillside.
 My eyes adjust to the muted light, begin to notice the beds of ferns around the marshy ground.
 I walk further, crunching on gravel and leaves, until I reach my usual turnaround spot by the decomposing tree trunk covered with moss.
 And, as I’ve trained myself to do, I stop.
 Tilt my head back.
 Listen.

 And hear the rat-tat-tat of an unseen woodpecker.
 Call and response birdsong from somewhere up in the canopy.
 The white noise of distant commuter traffic.
 A truck horn.
-A argument among crows.
+An argument among crows.
 The moist-earth smell from last night’s rain.
 A squirrel’s leap shakes the upper limbs of an oak tree.
 The sun is beginning to break through, beaming spotlights through the crooked branches—like the organist’s first deep notes in an empty church.
 The forest comes into focus as my head quiets.
 So much is happening here.

 For a little while I stand still and take it in.
-This little morning ritual emerged over years of walks with my dog Waldo, whose entreaties over breakfast got me outside every day no matter how freezing or wet it was or how crappy or stressed I felt.
+This morning ritual emerged over years of walks with my dog Waldo, whose entreaties over breakfast got me outside every day no matter how freezing or wet it was or how crappy or stressed I felt.
 We’d walk to the trailhead and I’d let him loose from the leash, and he’d scamper around and explore the morning’s smells.
 And we’d come to this spot.
-He knew the routine and stood by me, motionless, peering into the forest, as I tried to do what he always did upon going outdoors: raise his nose and just check on what’s happening.
+He knew the routine and stood by me, motionless, peering into the forest, as I tried to do what he always did upon going outdoors: raise my nose and just check on what’s happening

 Waldo is no longer here, and I feel his absence like a phantom limb.
 As a result, I’ve slacked off in my morning walks to the place in the woods now known to Wendy and me as the Here and Now, named after her song and its reminder to be present.
 She and I walk together some mornings but too often find excuses for skipping it because of the weather or some urgency of work.
 Spare moments fill up with bleeps and notifications—emails and messages and photos and headlines.
 But I always notice the difference when I don’t walk, when I wake up with the noise of lists and agendas and go right from breakfast to the laptop.
 I’m less focused, less clear.
 I burn out more quickly.
 Writing is harder, and additional caffeine doesn’t really help.
 I’m much better off if I take even a couple of minutes to be quiet, to open my senses, to tune into what’s happening.